belastingdienst/opr-paas/docs/user-guide/basic-usage.md

 ### SSH Secrets

-It is possible to define SSH secrets for your PAAS's ArgoCD to use for access to Github or BitBucket.
-They must be encrypted with the public key corresponding to the private key that was deployed with the PAAS operator.
+It is possible to define SSH secrets for your Paas's ArgoCD to use for access to Github or BitBucket.
+They must be encrypted with the public key corresponding to the private key that was deployed with the Paas operator.

 SSH Secrets can be either defined on the generic `spec` level or underneath the `argocd` capability.